Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients

-The coefficients $U^{AB'}$ and $V_{r}{}^{AB'}$ are determined by imposing the wave equation, using the identity $\sigma_{;\alpha} \sigma^{;\alpha}= 2 \sigma =\sigma_{;\alpha'} \sigma^{;\alpha'}$, and setting the coefficient of each \textsl{manifest} power of $\sigma^{r}$ equal to zero.
+The coefficients $U^{AB'}$ and $V_{r}{}^{AB'}$ are determined by imposing the wave equation, using the identity $\sigma_{;\alpha} \sigma^{;\alpha}= 2 \sigma =\sigma_{;\alpha'} \sigma^{;\alpha'}$, and setting the coefficient of each \textsl{manifest} power of $\sigma$ equal to zero.
 Since $V^{A}{}_{B'}$ is symmetric for self-adjoint wave operators we are free to apply the wave equation either at $x$ or at $x'$; here we choose to apply it at $x'$.
-We find that $U^{AB'} \xxp = \Delta^{1/2} \xxp g^{AB'}\xxp$, where $\Delta \xxp$ is the Van Vleck-Morette determinant defined as~\cite{Poisson:2003}
+We find that $U^{AB'} \left( x,x' \right) = \Delta^{1/2} \left( x,x' \right) g^{AB'}\left( x,x' \right)$, where $\Delta \left( x,x' \right)$ is the Van Vleck-Morette determinant defined as~\cite{Poisson:2003}

-with $g^{\alpha'}{}_\alpha\xxp$ being the bi-vector of parallel transport (defined fully below).
+with $g^{\alpha'}{}_\alpha\left( x,x' \right)$ being the bi-vector of parallel transport (defined fully below) and where $g^{AB'}$ is the bi-tensor of parallel transport appropriate to the tensorial nature of the field, eg.

+where the higher spin fields are taken in Lorentz gauge.
 In making this identification we have used the transport equation for the Van Vleck-Morette determinant:

-The coefficients $V_{r}^{AB'}\xxp$ satisfy the recursion relations
+The coefficients $V_{r}^{AB'}\left( x,x' \right)$ satisfy the recursion relations

-These are transport equations which may be solved in principle within a causal domain by direct integration along the geodesic from $x$ to $x'$.
-The complication is that the calculation of $ V^{AB'}_{r}$ requires the calculation of second derivatives of $ V^{AB'}_{r-1}$ off the geodesic; we address this issue below.
+These are transport equations which may be solved in principle within a normal neighborhood by direct integration along the geodesic from $x$ to $x'$.
+The complication is that the calculation of $ V^{AB'}_{r}$ requires the calculation of second derivatives of $ V^{AB'}_{r-1}$ in directions off the geodesic; we address this issue below.

-Finally we note that the Hadamard expansion is an ansatz not a Taylor series.
+Finally we emphasize that the Hadamard expansion~\eqref{eq:V} is an ansatz not a Taylor series.
 For example, in deSitter spacetime for a conformally invariant scalar theory all the $V_r$'s are non-zero while $V\equiv0$.